n132/n132.github.io/_posts/2024-07-18-Faulty-Kernel.md

 - Reset the password of the root
 - Login as root

-This solution is simpler and doesn't require control flow hijacking.
+When password login of root is enabled, this solution is simpler and doesn't require control flow hijacking.

 # 0x05 Exploit Script